PromisedWorlds/PWiki/docs/Promised Accuracy.md

 - Stellar coordinates and system orientation found in files

-- Test Lighting footage found in dev video #2 "The Kerbals"
+- [Possible Test Lighting footage](https://imgur.com/a/r6EvyZ6) found in dev video #2 "The Kerbals"

 - Never mentioned by devs